scikit-hep/boost-histogram/docs/usage/comparison.rst

 ===============================

 ``boost-histogram`` was based on the C++ library Boost.Histogram.
-In most ways, it mimics the interface of this library; if you learn to use one, you probably can use the other.
-A special high-compatibility mode is available with ``boost_histogram.cpp``, as well, which reduces the changes to a bare minimum.
-There are a few differences, however:
+In most ways, it mimics the spirit of this library; if you learn to use one, you probably can use the other.
+There are a few differences, however, mostly around adhering to Python
+conventions:

 Removals
 ^^^^^^^^